SAP-samples/teched2023-AD161/exercises/Ex5/README.md

  ![](/exercises/Ex5/images/customersprojection.png)

-Go back to the storyboard and make sure that the ProcessorService contains the 4 entities that you just added.
+Make sure that the ProcessorService contains the 4 entities that you just added.

  ![](/exercises/Ex5/images/processorservice.png)